 - Sand or identifying tape should be put on top of the membrane to make it easily identifiable if anyone digs in that area in the future.
 Ideally, it would be buried where the site is being landscaped and any trees are planted above the stockpiled Japanese knotweed.

-If you are under time constraints and would like to receive more information on how we can move your project along, please contact us, we will be happy to help.
+If you are under time constraints and would like to receive more information on how we can move your project along with permanent burial, please contact us.
+We will be happy to help.